 Partnership for Open-Acess

-Starting in 2014, Érudit began the implementation of its Partnership in Support of Open Access to Scholarly Journals, a new journal funding model where open access would be supported by all stakeholders in the research community.
+Starting in 2014, Érudit began the implementation of its Partnership for Open Access, a new journal funding model where open access would be supported by all stakeholders in the research community.
 Supported by the majority of Canadian university libraries, and developing internationally, this initiative aims to counterbalance scientific commercial publishing and promote open access in a sustainable manner.

 Find out more about the Partnership: http://partnership.erudit.org